Search

 Key Points

 • Massive landslides at the end of July took more than 400 lives in Wayanad.
-A team with Amrita University collaborated with the Kerala Government to assess whether the Amrita Landslide Early Warning System (A-LEWS) can be implemented there.
+Amma has committed to fund the deployment of Amrita Landslide Early Warning System (A-LEWS) there, so a team with Amrita University collaborated with the Kerala Government to assess the area.

 • A-LEWS has been deployed in Munnar, Kerala since 2009.
 In advance of this year’s UN Climate Change Conference, a UN official spoke about its success in saving lives, including during landslides that occurred just two weeks before this year’s devastating tragedy in Wayanad.